Mohamed-Abdelrahman-7/phioax/README.md

 ![](test2.jpg)

 # Future additions:
-1) Automated check IoA ( urls- ips- hashes - domains ) with VirusTotal
+1) Automated check IoA (urls) with VirusTotal
 2) optimize the script to  iterate through a directory containing multiple eml files and perform the analysis for all of them
 3) process msg formatted messages
 4) automated check for the sender/s against email breach and email pastes datasets of have I been Pwned
-5) query sender/s dns for sfp record and put them in the output file
+5) query sender/s dns for spf record and put them in the output file
 6) automated check on URLs to detect abnormal behaviors e.g. redirections or file download
-7) support IPv6 extraction
+7) support IPv6 and idna domains extraction